soura-b/soura-b.github.io/essays/randomThoughts.md

 title: "Random Thoughts"
 ---

-Here is a collection of random thoughts and ideas &mdash; maybe some with mature into full-length posts.
+_Here is a collection of random thoughts and ideas &mdash; maybe some will mature into full-length posts._

 ## One
 It's remarkable that the unexpected gives rise to both laughter and anxiety.